nhsconnect/prm-funnel/_charts/2019-03-13-standard-message-details-jan2019.markdown

 ---

 **THIS PAGE WILL BE COMPLETED AT A LATER DATE**
-A chart representing the details of Small messages.
+A chart representing the details of standard messages.

 The data was collected from **Splunk** with the following query, and the date range was **1st-31st January 2019**: